uccser/cs-unplugged/docs/source/author/topics.rst

           - ``icon:`` An image file to be used as the icon for the language.

-  - ``difficulties:`` A list of difficulties programming exercises can be labelled as.
+  - ``difficulties:`` A list of difficulties programming challenges can be labelled as.

     - **Required Fields:**